Ivordir/YALPS/README.md

 # Performance

 While YALPS generally performs better than javascript-lp-solver, this solver is still geared towards small-ish problems.
-For example, the solver keeps the full representation of the matrix in memory as an array.
-I.e., there are currently no sparse matrix optimizations.
+For example, the solver keeps the full representation of the matrix in memory as a dense array.
 As a general rule, the number of variables and constraints should probably be a few thousand or less, and the number of integer variables should be a few hundred at the most.
 If your use case has large-ish problems, it is recommended that you first benchmark and test the solver on your own before committing to using it.
 For very large and/or integral problems, a more professional solver is recommended, e.g. [glpk.js](https://www.npmjs.com/package/glpk.js).

 Nevertheless, below are the results from some benchmarks comparing YALPS to other solvers (all times are in milliseconds).
 The benchmarks were run on ts-node v10.9.1 and node v19.7.0.